 The various specialty areas of the MDHHS Bureau of Laboratories make every effort to process and test specimens as quickly as possible.
 Turnaround time is an important indicator of our Quality Assurance program.
 The respective turnaround times (analytic time) are listed for each procedure in the Laboratory Services Guide.

 To improve the turnaround time in reporting results, the Bureau of Laboratories offers the option of receiving laboratory reports by fax transmission.
 Fax reporting will provide a 24-72 hour improvement in turnaround time by avoiding the mail carrier service.
-If you are interested in converting your agency to an automatic fax transmission agency, please contact Matthew Bashore (517-335-8059), BashoreM@michigan.gov or Martha Boehme (517-335-8074), BoehmeM@michigan.gov.
+If you are interested in converting your agency to an automatic fax transmission agency, please contact Matthew Bashore (517-335-8059, BashoreM@michigan.gov) or Mary Bonifas (517-335-8859, BonifasM@michigan.gov).